mchiapello/mini-git-course/PITCHME.md

 ## Git

-@snap[south-west text-black] (By far, the most widely used modern version control system in the world today is git) @snapend
+@snap[east text-black] (By far, the most widely used modern version control system in the world today is git) @snapend

 +++